ThreatConnect Environment Server Installation Guide

 brokerTokenThis setting is the secure key used to authenticate a connection to the remote message broker.

-proxyExternalThis setting is set to true when all external connections for apps should be routed through a proxy server.
+proxyExternalThis setting is set to true when all external connections for Apps should be routed through a proxy server.

 proxyHostThis setting is the proxy host to use if a proxy server is required.
 Acceptable values are a valid IP address or host name for a proxy accessible by the ThreatConnect instance.